Back to Blog

 Carryover Rules

-Any net capital loss beyond the $3,000 deduction limit can be carried forward to subsequent years.
-This carryover retains its character as either short-term or long-term, which can impact future tax planning.
+Don't forget about those leftover losses.
+Any net capital loss that exceeds the $3,000 annual deduction limit can be carried forward indefinitely.
+The loss keeps its character as either short-term or long-term when you carry it over.

 Common Mistakes and Warnings